 A Ferret armoured car is unloaded from the Canadian aircraft carrier in the Famagusta docks.........dated 30th March 1964

-Until the UN force, comprising troops and civilian police, was operational, British troops wore the 'Blue Beret' and held the line alone.
+Until the UN force, comprising troops and civilian police, was operational, British troops wore the 'Blue Beret' and patrolled alone.

 British UN troops patrolling the Turkish quarter and an Observation Point in Limassol.......dated April 1964

-The 'Blue Berets' were placed in areas of close military confrontation.
+The 'Blue Berets' were deployed all across the island in areas of close military confrontation (not just in the Nicosia area).
 Observation Posts and mobile patrols were used in areas of intercommunal sensitivity (such as the few remaining mixed villages) and close lisiason was maintained with all levels of both communities.

 British UN Troops in the village of Ayios Theodoros (behind the Turkish school and escorting a Greek Cypriot across the bridge between the two communities).........dated 27th April 1964